People

 Lab Alumni

-Laura Childs (summer undergraduate student)- currently an undergraduate at Tufts University
+Laura Childs (summer undergraduate student, Tufts)- currently a grad student at Duke

-Rachel Lim (summer high school student)- currently a student at Lynnfield High School
+Rachel Lim (summer high school student)- currently an undergrad at Princeton University

-Katelyn Geisler (co-op student) - currently an undergraduate at Northeastern University
+Katelyn Geisler (Northeastern University co-op student) - currently an undergraduate at Northeastern University

-Jack White (co-op student) - currently an undergraduate at Northeastern University
+Jack White (Northeastern University co-op student) - currently an undergraduate at Northeastern University